- SHS Home

 On occasion, SHS receives telephone calls from parents about students’ medical care.
-If the student is over 18 years of age, our health care providers are unable to disclose or discuss any medical information without the student’s verbal or written permission.
-In certain medical situations, SHS is also unable to disclose medial information regarding a minor.
+Our health care providers are unable to disclose or discuss any medical information without the student’s verbal or written permission.
+In certain medical situations, SHS is also unable to disclose medical information regarding a minor.

 Student health information is governed by North Carolina State laws,